tmdomingues/private-hospital/README.md

 2. Set an absence for a given period: POST /v1/hospital/doctors/{id}/absences :white_check_mark:

-*Note:* All the scenarios above were tested successfully, even on the trickier settings i could think of.
+*Note:* All the scenarios above were tested successfully, even on the trickier cases i could think of.
 There were some decisions i made thinking probably when plugging it to a frontend(e.g. i limited the patients to check availabilities in periods of a week)

 ### Tested scenarios for security roles